bgasparotto/data-structures/src/main/java/com/bgasparotto/datastructures/datastructure/README.md

 - The items are called *nodes*;
 - The first node is called *head*, as in head of the list;
 - Every node, besides carrying its data, carries a reference (link) to the next node;
-- The last node is called *tail* always point to `null`, because nothing comes after it;
+- The last node is called *tail* and always point to `null`, because nothing comes after it;
-- The list has only to store the reference of the first node (head);
+- The list has only to store the reference to the first node (head);

 > *Circular Linked List*
 >